-Quality assured micro-credentials can be signaled by using a protected term: Ontario Micro-Credential (OMC).
+Quality assured micro-credentials can be signaled by using a protected term: Ontario Micro-Credential (OMC)1.
 This term may be protected through an "official mark" designation under the Trademarks Act for use only by the Ontario government or its designates.
 Under the Trademarks Act, use of the official mark could be granted with the government's approval.
+It is proposed that the Ministry of Colleges and Universities authorise OMC providers as Designated Ontario Micro-Credential Institutions (DOMCIs)

-It is proposed that the Ministry of Colleges and Universities would grant approval to an institution to designate some, or all, of its micro-credential offerings as Ontario Micro-Credentials upon the endorsement of an External Quality Assurance Agency (EQAA).
-Institutions would gain EQAA endorsement by demonstrating alignment with an Ontario Micro-Credential Qualifications Framework (OMCQF) (which establishes the parameters of the credentials), and by demonstrating how the Institutional Quality Assurance Process (IQAP) meet expectations set out by the EQAA.
-Once approved as an OMC provider, the institution would utilise the IQAP for any micro-credential that seeks OMC status.
+OMC provider status (DOCMI) would be achieved upon the endorsement of an External Quality Assurance Agency (EQAA).
+Institutions would gain EQAA endorsement by demonstrating alignment with an Ontario Micro-Credential Qualifications Framework (OMCQF) (which establishes the parameters of the credentials), and by demonstrating how the Institutional Quality Assurance Process (IQAP) meets expectations set out by the EQAA.
+Once approved as a DOMCI, the institution would utilise the IQAP for any micro-credential that seeks OMC status.

-Providers which are not under the umbrella of a provincially recognised EQAA, such as private career colleges, industry, employers, and professional associations, are invited to partner with approved institutions to gain access to quality assurance and the OMC mark.
-Industry, employers, and professional associations are also invited to endorse programming, thereby further validating the labour market relevance of an OMC.
+Providers which are not under the umbrella of a provincially recognised EQAA, such as private career colleges, industry, employers, and professional associations, are invited to partner with a DOMCI to gain access to the OMC mark via the quality assurance process.
+Industry, employers, community and professional associations are also invited to endorse programming, thereby further validating the labour market relevance of an OMC.